File Size Converter

 1

-Enter the file size value you want to convert
+Enter a file size value

 2

-Select the source unit (e.g., MB)
+Select the unit of the value (e.g. MB)

 3

-Select the target unit (e.g., GB)
+Select the unit you want to convert to (e.g. GB)

 4

-View the converted value automatically
+View the converted result instantly

 5

-Switch units to convert in reverse
+Switch units to convert in any direction

 💡